Simpler Programming Lingo

 You could also think of each word as having a different conceptual “shape.”

-Bad word shapes are a hassle to use.
+Bad word-shapes are a hassle to use.
 They’re clunky and have rough edges that constantly result in annoying cuts and bruises.
-If there are no good alternatives, we might just accept the pain and maybe even stop noticing it after a while, but the problem never goes away.
+After a while, we might just accept the pain and maybe even stop noticing it after a while, but the problem never goes away.

 Here’s how I imagine the “word shapes” from our example:

-You might ask, “But isn’t it more important to be technically precise?”
+You might say, “But it’s important to be technically precise!”

 Remember, words are just “pointers” to their meaning.
 A word itself doesn’t need to fully communicate its own definition.
 (Unless you’re German, I guess!)